Handforth Road, Wilmslow, Cheshire SK9 2LX

 Every week, a new 'Star of the Week' will be chosen.
 This will be someone who has impressed Mr Hughes or one of the other adults who work with Class 9.
 Their picture will appear here and then below in the gallery for the rest of the year.
 The 'Star of the Week' is allowed to choose the register language for the following week.

-w/c 1-9-25: Congratulations to our new Star of the Week!
-He was chosen for running continuously in all of our Daily Miles.
+w/c 2-3-26: Congratulations to IM, our new Star of the Week!
+He was chosen for approaching all our classwork with the same positive attitude.
 What a fantastic role model!

 WHO IS THE DAILY GREETER?